 Irish choral music has little history before the latter part of the twentieth century.
 This is somewhat understandable for a country often subjugated, but with such a strong indigenous musical identity of its own.
 In 1987 Dublin composer Michael McGlynn founded ANÚNA, Ireland's National Choir.
 Much of the group's repertoire explores the relationship between traditional choral ideas in combination with the musical heritage of McGlynn's native land.
 The choir's name, originally An Uaithne, derives from the collective term for the three ancient types of Irish music, Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
 They have, over the last quarter century, created a unique choral voice for Ireland, receiving wide accoladed for the originality of their performances, recordings and the natural quality of their vocal production.
+The choir is based in Dublin, Ireland.

 Concerts feature a compelling combination of movement, elegant costume and candles with ethereal and haunting music sung in the choir's own unique way.
 Their material is written or arranged for the group by Michael McGlynn, and includes reconstructions of early and medieval Irish music.
 Anúna sing unaccompanied and without conductor, with between twelve and fourteen singers in any performance.